Metals · 2024

 +Is there Zinc in North Charleston, SC tap water?

-Yes — North Charleston, SC's 2024 Consumer Confidence Report lists Zinc at 6.3 ug/L. North Charleston, SC's 2024 Zinc measurement is below the federal limit of 10 ug/L (NL).
+Yes — North Charleston, SC's 2024 Consumer Confidence Report lists Zinc at 6.3 ug/L. North Charleston, SC's 2024 report shows Zinc detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Zinc in drinking water?